MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Cluster results

 \subsubsection{Other galaxies}

-A prominent double-lobe radio galaxy is included in Figs.~\ref{fig:fig1}--\ref{fig:relic-RGB}, located $\sim$15 arcmin east of the cluster centre.
+A prominent double-lobe radio (DRG) galaxy is included in Figs.~\ref{fig:fig1}--\ref{fig:relic-RGB}, located $\sim$15\arcmin\ east of the cluster centre.
 Its host galaxy is 2MASS J10334526--4335420 \citep[$z \approx 0.158$,][]{Gaia2022}, likely a cluster member.
-The DRG's radio lobes extend $\sim$4 arcmin North--South ($\sim$660 kpc), and its total flux density is $\sim$43 mJy in the RACS 887.5 MHz data and $40.4 \pm 4.2$ mJy in SUMSS 843 MHz data.
+The DRG's radio lobes extend $\sim$4\arcmin\ North--South ($\sim$660~kpc), and its total flux density is $\sim$43~mJy in the RACS-low 888~MHz data and $40.4 \pm 4.2$ mJy in SUMSS 843~MHz data.